-41.2.3 The use of petty cash should be kept to a minimum and only where other forms of payment are not available or practical.
+- 41.4.1 Cash handling should be kept to a minimum and wherever possible and practical, transactions should be carried out via online payments or cheques/BACS.
+Monies should be kept in a safe and secure place and promptly paid into the Trust bank account. - a) Petty Cash - i.
+The use of petty cash should be kept to a minimum and only where other forms of payment are not available or practical.
 A monthly petty cash count and reconciliation should be prepared by the school administrators and approved by the Academy Principals before sending to the Central Trust Finance Team for processing.
-All receipts must be attached.

-41.2.4 All petty cash should be held securely in a locking cash box and placed in the safe overnight.

-41.2.5 Cashflow Forecasts

-41.2.6 The CFO / Finance Manager are responsible for preparing cash flow forecasts to ensure the Trust has sufficient funds to pay for day-to-day operations.
-Where cashflow predicts a lack of available funds to service commitments this should be notified to the CEO immediately.

-41.2.7 Sales invoicing and Debt Recovery

-- 41.2.8 As part of its management of public funds, the Trust will take all reasonable steps to ensure that all debts owed to it are collected.
-To ensure the collection of debts, the Trust will keep a record of all services supplied, their value, the date and name of the debtor and ensure that any invoices raised state the day by which payment is due. - 41.2.9 Schools wishing to raise a sales invoice should complete a sales invoice request form approved by the Academy Principal / Central Executive Team and send to the Central Trust Finance team for processing in the accounting system.
-The completed sales invoice will be forwarded to the customer or returned to the schools for onward circulation, where this is requested. - 41.2.10 It is expected that all invoices will be paid on time and in full.
+All receipts must be attached. - ii.
+All petty cash should be held securely in a locking cash box and placed in the safe overnight. - b) Cashflow Forecasts - 41.2.6 The CFOOO / Assistant CFO are responsible for preparing cash flow forecasts to ensure the Trust has sufficient funds to pay for day-to-day operations.
+Where cashflow predicts a lack of available funds to service commitments this should be notified to the CEO immediately. - c) Sales invoicing and Debt Recovery - i.
+As part of its management of public funds, the Trust will take all reasonable steps to ensure that all debts owed to it are collected.
+To ensure the collection of debts, the Trust will keep a record of all services supplied, their value, the date and name of the debtor and ensure that any invoices raised state the day by which payment is due. - ii.
+Schools wishing to raise a sales invoice should complete a sales invoice request form approved by the Academy Principal / Central Executive Team and send to the Central Trust Finance team for processing in the accounting system.
+The completed sales invoice will be forwarded to the customer or returned to the schools for onward circulation, where this is requested. - iii.
+It is expected that all invoices will be paid on time and in full.
 If this is not possible, debtors should contact the Academy Principal / school administrators to make alternative arrangements for payments.
 Aged debtors will be reviewed monthly and any outstanding monies due are chased and a statement of account issued to ensure funds are recovered promptly.
-Any longstanding overdue payments for more than 90 days are to be brought to the attention of the CFO / Finance Manager / COO for further guidance. - 41.2.11 Any formal write-off of debts must be made in accordance with the Scheme of Delegation.
+Any longstanding overdue payments for more than 90 days are to be brought to the attention of the CFOO / Assistant CFO / COO for further guidance. - iv.
+Any formal write-off of debts must be made in accordance with the Scheme of Delegation.

-The academy trust must obtain ESFA's prior approval for the following transactions beyond the delegated limits described below: writing-off debts and losses; entering into guarantees or letters of comfort; and entering into indemnities which are not in the normal course of business.
+The academy trust must obtain ESFA's prior approval for the following transactions beyond the delegated limits described below: writing-off debts and losses; entering guarantees or letters of comfort; and entering indemnities which are not in the normal course of business.

-The delegated limits, are:

-- 1% of total annual income or £45,000 (whichever is smaller) per single transaction - cumulatively, 2.5% of total annual income (subject to a maximum of £250,000) in any financial year per category of transaction for trusts that have not submitted timely, unqualified accounts for the previous two financial years.
-This category includes new trusts that have not had the opportunity to produce two years of audited accounts - cumulatively, 5% of total annual income (subject to a maximum of £250,000) in any financial year per category of transaction for trusts that have submitted timely, unqualified accounts for the previous two financial years
+- v.
+The delegated limits, are: - 1% of total annual income or £45,000 (whichever is smaller) per single transaction. - cumulatively, 2.5% of total annual income (subject to a maximum of £250,000) in any financial year per category of transaction for trusts that have not submitted timely, unqualified accounts for the previous two financial years.
+This category includes new trusts that have not had the opportunity to produce two years of audited accounts. - cumulatively, 5% of total annual income (subject to a maximum of £250,000) in any financial year per category of transaction for trusts that have submitted timely, unqualified accounts for the previous two financial years.